Anatomy, keeping it simple...

-At the front of the pelvis the left and right pubic bones are joined by the pubic symphysis - one of our midline markers.
+At the front of the pelvis the left and right pubic bones are joined by the pubic symphysis - one of our 5 midline markers for alignment.

 The shape of the pelvis and the pelvic canal differs between male and female.